 Being a good single parent is something that you do not learn overnight but instead learn over a long period of time while facing many hurdles and barriers until you get to know your way around it.

-Being a single parent or being a single mom has its ups and downs but also has some bright spots that make all the struggles worth it.
+Being a single parent has its ups and downs but also has some bright spots that make all the struggles worth it.
 There are a few pros and cons of being a single parent or foster parent that you must be aware of before coming to any conclusion.

-Some of these pros and cons of single parenting are mentioned below.
+Some of the pros and cons of single parenting are mentioned below.

 There are several benefits of being a single parent that can wave off your fears and motivate you to become one.
 The following are discussed some of the many pros of single parenting.